mblackonline/mblackonline.github.io/_posts/2025-07-19-Installing Linux Mint.md

 * Open the **Driver Manager** from the main menu.
 It will scan your system for any proprietary drivers for hardware like your graphics card or Wi-Fi adapter.
 Install any recommended drivers to ensure your computer runs at its best.

-**A Note for Mac Users: SIP & Restoring macOS**
+**Restoring Your Original Operating System**

-In Step 3, you disabled System Integrity Protection (SIP).
-Because this guide erases the macOS Recovery partition, you cannot easily re-enable SIP after installing Linux Mint.
+If you decide to return to your original operating system, the backup clone you created earlier is your best option for a complete restoration:

-However, your Mac is not permanently altered.
-If you wish to restore macOS, your best option is to restore from the backup clone you made with **Disk Utility**.
-For a fresh start, you can also try using Apple's **Internet Recovery** by holding **`Option + Command (⌘) + R`** at startup.[^6] There are other ways to reinstall macOS, but those are beyond the scope of this post.
+- For **Windows** users: Use Clonezilla to restore from the full disk image you created.
+Boot from a Clonezilla USB drive and follow the restore process to return your system to its previous state.

----
+- For **Mac** users: Restore from the backup clone you made with Disk Utility.
+Boot into Recovery Mode (Command + R at startup), open Disk Utility, and use the "Restore" feature to copy your backup drive (the "Source") back to your internal drive (the "Destination").
+If you want a fresh installation rather than restoring from backup, you can also try using Apple's Internet Recovery by holding Option + Command (⌘) + R at startup.[^6] There are other methods to reinstall your original operating system, but those are beyond the scope of this post.

 ---

 **Enjoy your new Linux Mint system!** :-)